davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp/jandtwp-magnetic-field-sep-8-2007.md

 title: Jimmy and The Wolfpack played at Magnetic Field in Brooklyn with Jonny Chan and The New Dynasty Six.
 date: 2007-09-08T00:00:00
 excerpt: That's right--America's two greatest "And The" combos on one stage making people happy.
-summary: That's right--America's two greatest "And The" combos on one stage making people happy.
 image:
 tags:
   - shows